GrigorySadovskiyxyz/rsschool-cv/cv.md

 ## Education

+- **Bauman Moscow State Technical University, BMSTU.** PhD Programme in «Control of technical systems» (2023)

 - **Lappeenranta-Lahti University of Technology, LUT.**
-  Master's Programme in Global Management of Innovation and Technology 2019
+  Master's Programme in «Global Management of Innovation and Technology» (2019)
-- **Bauman Moscow State Technical University, BMSTU.** PhD Programme in

 - Courses: